-How do you know the best times to trade?
+How do you know the best times to trade Forex?
 Are there even ideal hours to do it?

-To help you answer these questions, here is a brief guide on what you need to know about trading hours in the forex trading business.
+To help you answer these questions, here is a brief guide on what you need to know about trading hours in the Forex market.

 - Sydney/Tokyo (11 p.m. and 8 a.m.
 GMT)